JachymT/a-level-cs-blog/Algorithms and programming/2.1/2.1.4/README.md

 # Thinking logically
-Thinking Logically is planning for the outputs of decisions of a program - an evaluation of data to give a conclusion.
+Thinking logically is the skill of identifying the points at which a decision is needed.
+Evaluating data to see where decisions affect the outputs.

 ## Parts of thinking logically
 - Decision making in problem solving